-In response to the 2004 Report of the Canadian Task Force on Licensure of International Medical Graduates (Federal/provincial/territorial Advisory Committee on Health Delivery and Human Resources, 2004), the Medical Council of Canada (MCC) began a series of related initiatives to support the assessment and training of International Medical Graduates (IMGs) in Canada.
+In response to the 2004 Report of the Canadian Task Force on Licensure of International Medical Graduates (Federal/provincial/territorial Advisory Committee on Health Delivery and Human Resources, 2004), the Medical Council of Canada (MCC) began a series of related initiatives to support the assessment and training of international medical graduates (IMGs) in Canada.
 A steering committee was created and convened from 2005 to 2009 to develop a framework and governance structure for a National Assessment Collaboration (NAC).

-The NAC is an alliance of Canadian organizations that are streamlining the evaluation process for international medical graduates (IMGs) seeking a licence to practise medicine in Canada.
-A significant development of the NAC program is the pan-Canadian objective structured clinical examination (OSCE), known as the NAC Examination ("NAC exam").
-The purpose of the NAC exam is to assist the clinical residency programs of Canadian medical schools in selecting IMGs into the first year of postgraduate training.
+The NAC is an alliance of Canadian organizations that are streamlining the evaluation process for IMGs seeking a license to practise medicine in Canada.
+A significant development of the NAC program is the pan-Canadian objective structured clinical examination (OSCE), known as the NAC Examination.
+The purpose of the NAC Examination is to assist the clinical residency programs of Canadian medical schools in selecting IMGs into the first year of postgraduate training.
 The intent of this national exam is to avoid duplication of assessments performed by provincial IMG assessment programs.
 Residency program directors are able to use candidate results to assist in making decisions about which IMG candidates are best qualified for entry into their programs.
-In 2021, the NAC exam was delivered in eight sites in Alberta, Manitoba, Nova Scotia, Ontario, and Saskatchewan, and it was mandatory for application to the Canadian Resident Matching Service (CaRMS) in all provinces.
+In 2021, the NAC Examination was delivered in 8 sites in Alberta, Manitoba, Nova Scotia, Ontario, and Saskatchewan, and it was mandatory for application to the Canadian Resident Matching Service (CaRMS) in all provinces.

-The NAC Examination Committee (NEC)1 oversaw the creation and maintenance of the NAC exam content.
-The NEC ensured that all content adheres to the NAC exam Blueprint, and that the overall exam content and format meet NAC guidelines.
+A committee of physician subject matter experts oversaw the creation of the NAC Examination content and ensured that the content adhered to the NAC Examination blueprint and guidelines.
 The Examination Oversight Committee (EOC) approved the release of results.

-Policies and procedures have been established to ensure comparability of results from year to year, faster release of results over time, and uniform quality control and quality assurance across exam dates and jurisdictions.
-To this end, the MCC has developed and continues to update a library of structured procedures that help maintain uniformity in administration across regions and sites, as well as provide the basis for support materials for standardized participants (SPs) and examiners2.
-The standardization of procedures is necessary to support the validity argument that differences in test scores are due to differences in candidates' abilities as assessed by the NAC exam and not to extraneous differences.
+Policies and procedures have been established to ensure comparability of results from year to year, faster release of results over time, and uniform quality control and quality assurance (QA) across exam dates and jurisdictions.
+To this end, the MCC has developed and continues to update a library of structured procedures that help maintain uniformity in administration across regions and sites, as well as provide the basis for support materials for standardized participants (SPs) and physician examiners (PE)1.
+The standardization of procedures is necessary to support the validity argument that differences in test scores are due to differences in candidates' abilities as assessed by the NAC Examination and not to extraneous differences.
 Additionally, these policies and procedures are necessary for high-volume testing programs, such as the NAC, where the exam sessions may be geographically distributed, and results must be comparable and uniform in quality.